mstksg/inCode/copy/entries/dependent-haskell-2.md

 foo :: String -> Either Int Bool
 ~~~

-I have to handle the result...but I have to handle it for both the case where I
+I have to handle the result for both the case where I get an `Int` and the case
-get an `Int` and the case where I get a `Bool`.
-The *function* gets to pick
+where I get a `Bool`.
+The *function* gets to pick what type I have to handle
-what type I have to handle (`Int` or `Bool`), and *I* have to adapt to whatever
+(`Int` or `Bool`), and *I* have to adapt to whatever it returns.
+Sound
-it returns.
-Sound familiar?
-In fact, you can even imagine that `OpaqueNet i
+familiar?
+In fact, you can even imagine that `OpaqueNet i o` as being just a
-o` as being just a recursive *Either* over `'[]`, `'[1]`, `'[1,2]`,
+recursive *Either* over `'[]`, `'[1]`, `'[1,2]`, etc.[^eithers]
-etc.[^eithers]

 [^eithers]: A bit of a stretch, because the set of all `[Nat]`s is
-non-enumerable and uncountable, but you get the picture, right?
+non-enumerable and uncountable, but hopefully you get the picture!

-And, remember that the basic way of handling an `Either` and figuring out what
+And remember that the basic way of handling an `Either` and figuring out what
 the type of the value is inside is through *pattern matching* on it.
 You can't
 know if an `Either Int Bool` contains an `Int` or `Bool` until you pattern
 match.
 But, once you do, all is revealed, and GHC lets you take advantage of
 knowing the type.

 For `OpaqueNet i o`, it's the same!
 You don't know the actual type of the
-`Network i hs o` it contains until you *pattern match* on the `Sing hs`!
-(Or
+`Network i hs o` it contains until you *pattern match* on the network!
+Once you
-potentially, the network itself)  But, once you pattern match on it, all is
+pattern match on it, all is revealed...and GHC lets you take advantage of
-revealed...and GHC lets you take advantage of knowing the type!
+knowing the type!

 ### Reification